 Figure 4: box plots representing the differences in mean phylum abundance between the insulin resistant (IR) and insulin sensitive (IS) group.
 Significant p-values (p < 0.05) are indicated by *** = p < 0.0001, ** = p < 0.001 or * = p < 0.01.

-To further investigate the taxa separating the groups, the top 20 taxa generated by the PERMANOVA were investigated in order to try identify the microbes contributing the most to the metagenomic differences between the 2 groups.
+To further investigate the taxa separating the groups, the top 20 taxa generated by the PERMANOVA were investigated in order to identify the microbes contributing the most to the metagenomic differences between the 2 groups.
 The majority (70%) of these microbes belonged to the Firmicutes phylum.

-Consistent with the Bacteroidetes mean abundance being lower in the IR group (Figure 4.B), the microbe least abundant in the IR condition compared to the IS condition was of the Bacteroidetes phylum (Figure 5).
+Consistent with the Bacteroidetes mean abundance being lower in the IR group (Figure 4B), the microbe least abundant in the IR condition compared to the IS condition was of the Bacteroidetes phylum (Figure 5).
 However, the microbe most abundant in the IR samples was found to belong to the Firmicutes phylum (Figure 5).
-This contradicted the observation of a lower Firmicutes mean abundance in the IR group (Figure 4.C).
+This contradicted the observation of a lower Firmicutes mean abundance in the IR group (Figure 4C).

-3 of the 10 microbes more abundant in IR and none of those less abundant in IR were Ruminococcus.
+Three of the 10 microbes more abundant in IR and none of those less abundant in IR were Ruminococcus.
 On the other hand, 2 out of the 10 microbes less abundant in IR and none of those more abundant in IR were Lachnospira.
 (Figure 5)